On the origin of the Boltzmann distribution: Abstract

 \section{Abstract}

-The Boltzmann distribution is used in statistical mechanics to describe the distribution of states in systems with a given temperature.
-We give a novel characterization of this distribution as the unique one satisfying independence for uncoupled systems.
-The theorem boils down to a statement about symmetries of the convolution semigroup of finitely supported probability measures on the natural numbers, or, alternatively, about symmetries of the multiplicative semigroup of polynomials with non-negative coefficients.
+The family of Boltzmann distributions is used in statistical mechanics to describe the distribution of states in systems with a given temperature.
+We give a novel characterization of this family as the unique one satisfying independence for uncoupled systems.
+The theorem boils down to a statement about endomorphisms of the convolution semi-group of finitely supported probability measures on the natural numbers, or, alternatively, about endomorphisms of the multiplicative semi-group of polynomials with non-negative coefficients.